saturncloud/examples/examples/examples-cpu/README.md

 ## Prefect

+This example is in the [`prefect`](prefect) folder.

 *You will learn:*
 - How to set up a Prefect flow for scheduled scoring of a statistical model
 - How to use a Dask cluster to distribute work
 - How to deploy the flow and run it on a schedule

+## Snowflake

+This example is in the [`snowflake`](snowflake) folder.

+*You will learn:*
+- How to query Snowflake and load data into a Pandas dataframe
+- How to query Snowflake and load data into a Dask dataframe
+- How to write to Snowflake with Pandas and Dask

+## NYC Taxi using Snowflake

+This example is in the [`nyc-taxi-snowflake`](nyc-taxi-snowflake) folder.

+The same end-to-end data science pipeline in the "NYC Taxi" example, except using [Snowflake](https://www.snowflake.com/) for data ingest and exploratory analysis.
+The ML examples then pull data from a Snowflake database rather than from S3.

+*You will learn:*
+- Everything from the "NYC Taxi" example _plus_:
+- How to ingest data from S3 into a Snowflake database
+- How to perform data aggregations in Snowflake and read the results into Pandas dataframes
+- How to efficiently load large datasets from Snowflake into Dask, and train ML models with the data